 I started this blog after my friend, Anela, suggested this site to me last fall.
-Her and her husband are an inspiration to Troy and I. We are very grateful to have them in our lives.
+Her and her husband are an inspiration to me.
+I am very grateful to have them in our lives.
 I didn’t believe I would have time for a blog, so I kept putting it off.
 I decided blogging is something I really wanted to try, so I am making time for it.

 I wasn’t born into a farming or ranching family.
 I grew up north of Omaha on an acreage with my parents and younger brother, Devin.
 My parents both worked in Omaha.
 I began riding horses at a very early age.
 God blessed me with horse riding talents, and I didn’t let those talents go to waste.
 I competed on the local, state and national levels.

 Yes I grew up a generation removed from agriculture, meaning my parents weren’t involved with agriculture.
 My mom grew up on a livestock and row crop farm in western Iowa, but my dad is a complete city boy, growing up in Lincoln.
 According to the USDA, the average American is 3 generations removed from agriculture.
 And my immediate family is a good statistic!

 I have always had a passion for agriculture and the outdoors.
 It came from my mom.
 She is a country girl at heart and has taught me a lot about horses and their care.
 I was lucky to have parents that supported me and my horse endeavors.

 My horse riding talents landed me a scholarship on the Oklahoma State University varsity equestrian team after high school graduation.
 I knew I wanted to be involved in agriculture and settled on majors in animal science and agricultural communications.